Jaygles/react-restaurant-example/README.md

-# Restaurant page made from create-react-app
+# Responsive Restaurant multi-page app made from create-react-app

 Example of how a carrot cake bar might present themselves online